 The photoelectric effect is produced in certain materials by receiving light.

-Thanks to the discovery of Hertz and work of Einstein, has been able to develop solar PV as we know it today, allowing the transformation of light from the sun into usable electrical energy.
+Thanks to the discovery of Hertz and the work of Einstein, solar PV has been able to de developed as we know it today, allowing the transformation of light from the sun into usable electrical energy.

 The basic element of this transformation is the solar cell.
 Generally made of silicon, although other materials may be used, the solar cells can be wafer (manufactured by fine cuts on a solid block of silicon) or primers applied by deposition of material on a substrate.
 The first, based on crystalline silicon, provide high efficiency at a relatively higher cost, while the second, called Thin Layer technology or “thin film”, provides a cheaper alternative, but less efficiently.

-Photoelectric effect due to the incidence of sunlight on certain appropriately treated semiconductor materials such as silicon or other materials, produces a potential difference (one positive and one negative) causing a DC current.
+Photoelectric effect due to the incidence of sunlight on certain appropriately treated semiconductor materials such as silicon or other materials, produces a potential difference (one positive and one negative) causing a DC.